zhenqihu/CS61A-2022Fall/README.md

-# UC Berkely CS61A: Structure and Interpretation of Computer Programs (2022 Fall)
+# UC Berkeley CS61A: Structure and Interpretation of Computer Programs (2022 Fall)

 ## Useful Links